Audit Projects

 • The contest was subsequently fully hand-counted and was consistent with AuditEngine results.

-• Votes for Michelle Long Spears changed by 3,141 additional votes moving her from 3rd to the winning position.
+• After correcting for these errors, Michelle Long Spears gained 3,141 additional votes, moving from third place to first, ultimately winning the contest.

-• One BMD ballot from the November 2, 2021 election was mixed in and overprinted over the barcode.
+• One BMD ballot from the November 2, 2021 election was mixed in and overprinted over the barcode, a curiosity that would not affect any outcome.

 Dane County, WI, 2020 General Election